Nobel Laureates

 The Nobel Prize is an international award given yearly since 1901 for achievements in physics, chemistry, medicine, literature and peace.
 Only 15 have been awarded in Australia – and 5 of these to University of Adelaide Professors.
 Among these is the second youngest ever laureate and the only father-son duo to have won the prize in the same year.

-Dr John Robin Warren AC (born 11 June 1937 in Adelaide) is an Australian pathologist and researcher who is credited with the 1979 re-discovery of the bacterium Helicobacter pylori.
+Dr John Robin Warren AC (1937 – 2024) was an Australian pathologist and researcher who was credited with the 1979 re-discovery of the bacterium Helicobacter pylori.

 He received his MBBS from the University of Adelaide.
 In 1967 he was admitted into the Royal College of Pathologists of Australia and became a senior pathologist at the Royal Perth Hospital where he spent the majority of his career.
 At the University of Western Australia with his colleague Barry J. Marshall, Dr. Warren proved that the bacterium is the cause of stomach ulcers.
 Dr Warren helped develop a convenient diagnostic test (C-urea breath-test) for detecting H. pylori in ulcer patients.
 He was appointed a Companion of the Order of Australia in 2007.